Maniac Latin Disciples: History

+In April 1992, the Kedzie & Barry Maniac Latin Disciples accused a Spanish Cobra named Orlando of selling them bad drugs.
+The angry MLD’s returned and shot the dealer to death.
+The Insane Spanish Cobras retaliated, causing a riot between sections of Cobras and D’s that led into a ferocious two-day war of guns blazing on Logan Square streets.

+After fighting together as brothers for two decades, the Maniac Latin Disciples and Insane Spanish Cobras began having friction around 1994 over drug territory.

+In February 1996 a Cobra shot an MLD nicknamed Hi-Lo, who barley survived the attack after a bullet went through his cheek.
+A high ranking Maniac leader named Johnny “Loco” Almodóvar swore revenge and organized a drastic retaliation.
+He ordered 3 synchronized drive-bys at 3 different Spanish Cobra sections.

+Some Cobras were wounded, but none were killed.
+Soon, Chicago Police arrest an MLD and flip him into a snitch who gives up the sign-in sheet from the meeting where the Cobra shootings were discussed and planned by Don Loco.

-By the mid-1990s the MLD’s were one of the largest and most organized gangs in the city.
-But a couple money making street corners caused problems within the gang itself.
-A desire to control profitable drug corners caused a renegade faction of Maniac Latin Disciples called “The Bums” to attack their own gang at another section.
-This conflict was made famous on the History Channel's tv show “Gangland”, describing the Maniac Latin Disciple civil war that resulted in the murder their leader, Enrique “Prince Rick Dog” Garcia, who was sitting in his car when he was ambushed and shot to death.
+In the mid-1990s the MLD’s were one of the largest and most organized gangs in the city.
+But war with other Latino Folks and a couple money making street corners caused problems within the gang itself.
+A desire to control profitable drug corners caused a renegade faction of Maniac Latin Disciples called “The Bums” from Rockwell & Potomac to attack their own gang the Talman & Wabansia section.
+This conflict was made famous on the History Channel's tv show “Gangland”, describing the Maniac Latin Disciple civil war that resulted in the murder of their leader, Enrique “Prince Rick Dog” Garcia, who was sitting in his car when he was ambushed and shot to death by a renegade MLD.

+It was later found that the Bums heavily instigated the war with the Cobras and the Hi-Lo incident to weaken the section of MLD’s they wanted to take over.

-The MLD civil war ended by ‘98, but the internal damage was already done.
-Police raids in the early 2000’s decimated the rest of the MLD leadership.
+The Maniac Latin Disciple civil war ended by ‘98, but the internal damage was already done, and severe.

+Police raids in the early 2000’s decimated much the MLD leadership.
 Today the gang currently remains large on the Northwest Side, but never regained its previous power.

 Maniac Latin Disciples eventually spread to different states such as Wisconsin, Tennessee, Michigan, Ohio, and Texas.
 Subsets of the gang exist in cities such as Antioch, Tn; Nashville, Tn; Memphis, Tn; Milwaukee, WI; Dallas, Tx and Houston, Tx.
 At one point the gang was heavily involved with the prison Spanish Gangster Disciples unity of Latino Folks inside, which is different than the street gang SGDN, whose founding members were former Maniac Latin Disciples.